-The determination of a transaction price is one of the five-steps which we access in accordance with the revenue recognition accounting guidance.
-The transaction price of a contract is the amount of consideration which we expect to be entitled to in exchange for transferring promised goods or services to a customer.
-Prescription products are sold at fixed wholesale acquisition cost ("WAC"), determined based on our list price.
+Calculation of variable consideration related to sales deductions determined based on our list price.
 However, the total transaction price is variable as it is calculated net of estimated product returns, chargebacks, rebates, coupons, discounts and wholesaler fees.
 These estimates are based on the amounts earned or to be claimed on the related sales and are classified as reductions of accounts receivable (if the amount is payable to the customer) or a current liability (if the amount is payable to a party other than a customer).
 In order to determine the transaction price, we estimate the amount of variable consideration at the outset of the contract either utilizing the expected value or most likely amount method, depending on the facts and circumstances relative to the contract or each variable consideration.
 The estimated amount of variable consideration is included in the transaction price only to the extent that it is probable that a significant reversal in the amount of cumulative product revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
-In determining amounts of variable consideration to include in a contract's transaction price, we rely on our historical experience and other evidence that supports our qualitative assessment of whether product revenue reversal arising from an uncertain future event and the magnitude of the reversal if that uncertain event were to occur.
+In determining amounts of variable consideration to include in a contract's transaction price, we rely on our historical experience and other evidence that supports our qualitative assessment of whether product revenue would be subject to a significant reversal.
+We consider all the facts and circumstances associated with both the risk of a product revenue reversal arising from an uncertain future event and the magnitude of the reversal if that uncertain event were to occur.
 Actual amounts of consideration ultimately received may differ from our estimates.
-If actual results in the future vary from our original estimates, we will adjust these estimates, which would affect net product revenue and earnings in the per
+If actual results in the future vary from our original estimates, we will adjust these estimates, which would affect net product revenue and earnings in the period such changes in estimates become known.